torplusdev/tor/doc/HACKING/Module.md

    It is then **very** important to add your SOURCES variable to `src_or_libtor_testing_a_SOURCES` so the tests can build it.

+4. Do the same for header files, locate `ORHEADERS +=` which always add all headers of all modules so the symbol can be found for the module entry points.

 Finally, your module will automatically be included in the `TOR_MODULES_ALL_ENABLED` variable which is used to build the unit tests.
-They always build everything in order to test everything.
+They always build everything in order to tests everything.

 ## Coding ##

-As mentioned above, a module should be isolated in its own directories, suffixed with the name of the module, in `src/*/`.
+As mentioned above, a module must be isolated in its own directory (name of the module) in `src/feature/`.

 There are couples of "rules" you want to follow: